 Norwegian Sardine Revenge

 In 1940, Nazi Germany invaded and occupied Norway.
-Quickly, a resistance force of Norwegians formed to carry out acts of sabotage and gather intelligence.
+A resistance force of Norwegians quickly formed to carry out acts of sabotage and gather intelligence.

 The Germans commandeered the entire Norwegian production of canned sardines to feed its soldiers of the Werhmacht and sailors of the Kriegsmarine.
 The hot-blooded response would have been to storm the canning plants and blow them up, but the Norwegians cooked up a subtler plan.